An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Numerical experiments

+which is plotted in Figure~\ref{fig:ic_saito}.
+As stated in \cite{saito_conservative_2007} and the references therein, since $\norma{u_0}_{L^1(\Omega)}>8\pi$, the solution is expected to blow-up in finite time.

-In Figure \ref{fig:u_saito_1} we can observe the result of the test with $h\approx2.83\cdot 10^{-3}$ and $\Delta t=10^{-5}$.
+In Figures~\ref{fig:u_saito_1} and \ref{fig:v_saito_1} we can observe the result of the test with $h\approx2.83\cdot 10^{-2}$ and $\Delta t=10^{-5}$.
 In this case, the qualitative behavior of the solution is similar to the one shown in \cite{saito_conservative_2007}, with the peak of cells moving towards a corner of the domain.
 However, the qualitative behavior of the solution is different if we take $h\approx7.07\cdot 10^{-3}$ and $\Delta t=10^{-5}$.
-Now, as represented in Figure \ref{fig:u_saito_2}, a blow-up phenomenon seems to occur in finite time and the peak of cells remains motionless far away from the corners of the domain.
+Now, as represented in Figures~\ref{fig:u_saito_2} and \ref{fig:v_saito_2}, a blow-up phenomenon seems to occur in finite time and the peak of cells remains motionless far away from the corners of the domain.

 In both cases, the positivity is preserved and the energy decreases in the discrete case.
-See Figures \ref{fig:min-max_saito_1} and \ref{fig:energy_saito} (left) for the case $h\approx2.83\cdot 10^{-3}$ and Figures \ref{fig:min-max_saito_2} and \ref{fig:energy_saito} (right) for the case $h\approx7.07\cdot 10^{-3}$.
+See Figures~\ref{fig:min-max_saito_1} and~\ref{fig:energy_saito} (left) for the case $h\approx2.83\cdot 10^{-2}$ and Figures~\ref{fig:min-max_saito_2} and~\ref{fig:energy_saito} (right) for the case $h\approx7.07\cdot 10^{-3}$.